Altermagnetism and superconductivity in a multiorbital t-J model: Mean field phase diagram

 \section{Mean field phase diagram}

 We solve the $t$-$J$ model Hamiltonian system in mean field theory.
 We do this in real space by allowing for all possible mean field channels: inhomogeneous hopping (including spin dependent hopping), pairing (both singlet and triplet), and on-site densities and magnetizations.
+The mean field Hamiltonian, on any $(i,j)$ bond, decomposed into these three channels looks like the following (all spin indices are being summed over):

-We solve for all channels self-consistently, allowing for a convergence tolerance of $\sim 10^{-3}$ for each parameter at temperature $T=10^{-3} t_1$.
+where $\D_{ij}^{\a \b} \!=\! \expval{c_{i\a}c_{j\b}}$, $\chi_{ij}^{\a \b} \!=\! \expval{c_{i\a}^\dagger c_{j \b}}$, $M_{i}^{\a \b} \!=\! \expval{c_{i\a}^\dagger c_{i\b}}$.
+We solve for all channels self-consistently in real space, at each site and bond, allowing for a convergence tolerance of $\sim 10^{-3}$ for each parameter at a temperature $T/t_1=0.001$.
 We start with several different random initial conditions to maximize sampling of the full phase space and ensure that the target convergence is reached.
 The converged states are then compared to the uniform solution to confirm their stability.
-We have also checked the mean field equations in momentum space allowing for unit cells with $1 \times 1$ ($4$ sites) and $2\times 2$ ($16$ sites).
-Fig.~\ref{fig:phasediag}(a) and Fig.~\ref{fig:phasediag}(b) show the phase diagrams obtained from the mean field solution for $J_2 < 0$ and $J_2 > 0$ respectively.
+Fig.~\ref{fig:phasediag}(a) and Fig.~\ref{fig:phasediag}(b) show the phase diagrams obtained from the mean field solution as we vary density $\bar{n}$ and $J_1$ for fixed $J_2/J_1 = 0.5$ and $J_2/J_1 = -0.5$ respectively.
+We have also indicated dashed lines through the phase diagram which corresponds to the variation of $J_1$ with density within a renormalized mean field theory framework where the bare $J_{1} \to \lambda(\bar{n}) J_{1}$, with $\lambda(\bar{n})$ given by Eq.~\ref{eq:rmft}.
 Below we discuss some important aspects of these phase diagrams.
+We have also computed the mean field phase diagram in momentum space allowing for $1 \times 1$ unit cell ($4$ sites) and $2\times 2$ unit cell ($16$ sites); this phase diagram is shown in Appendix \ref{appendix:kSpace}; we find that it is largely in agreement with Fig.~\ref{fig:phasediag} except in regimes which show phase separation or incipient PDW order.

 (i) {\bf $s$-wave SC:} In both cases, the low density $\bar{n} < 0.25$ regime shows $s$-wave superconductivity.
 This is driven by the effective attractive Hubbard attraction induced by $J_1$ for the $s$-orbital as seen from Eq.~\ref{eq:projS}.
 Dominant singlet pairing mainly occurs on bonds between sites within the unit-cell, with a weaker pairing on bonds connecting the diamond plaquettes.
 The largest pairing amplitude at any $J_1$ appears for densities $\bar{n} \approx 0.125$ which coincides with the 2D van Hove singularity in the density of states seen in Fig.~\ref{fig:Band_Structure}.
-The structure of the pair amplitude on the unit cell, and the momentum dependent spectral gap at the chemical potential are shown in Fig.~\ref{fig:pattern} (a).
+The structure of the pair amplitude on the unit cell is shown in Fig.~\ref{fig:pattern}(a), and the momentum dependent spectral gap at the chemical potential is shown in Fig.~\ref{fig:spectra}(a).